crowdagger/crowbook/README.md

 ### Output formats ###

-Crowbook (to my knowledge) correctly supports HTML and EPUB (either version 2 or 3) as output formats: rendered files should pass respectively the [W3C validator](https://validator.w3.org/) and the [IDPF EPUB validator](http://validator.idpf.org/) for a wide range of
+Crowbook should correctly support HTML and EPUB (either version 2 or 3) as output formats: rendered files should pass respectively the [W3C validator](https://validator.w3.org/) and the [IDPF EPUB validator](http://validator.idpf.org/) for a wide range of